hoytech/defido2/README.md

 * More DeFi integrations!
 * Since FIDO2 uses secp256r1 signatures, they are expensive to verify within solidity.
 Each transaction uses about a million gas to verify the signature, which is very expensive and should be improved somehow.
 * Currently we call out to javascript to do some of the JSON-RPC communication.
 Eventually we'll move the rest of this into C++ and use websockets to talk to the ethereum nodes (this is mostly done in another private project, just need to port it over).
+* Finish support for resident keys, fix support for keys configured without PINs
+* "Multi-sig" contracts so that you require multiple keys, or can have a back-up key in case you lose your main one